cmndude/Moment/README.md

 Running tests
 ------------
-After installing composer and it's dependencies you should run bin/phpspec run in a root folder.
+After installing composer and it's dependencies you should run from a root folder:
+ 1. bin/phpspec run.
+ 2. bin/phpunit tests

 Current Status